 How to protect yourself from Account Takeover

 As with any strong security posture, layered security is the watchword.
 A mesh of complimentary countermeasures always provides the best defence.
-Multi-Factor Authentication in particular can be applied to protect user accounts with more than just a password.
+Identity solutions such as Multi-Factor Authentication (MFA) and Identity-as-a-Service (IDaaS) in particular can be applied to protect user accounts with more than just a password.
 Even if an attacker obtains account credentials they are unable to access the account – or mailbox.

 Reduce impact of large scale data breaches by protecting user accounts with more than just passwords.

-This should be overlaid onto strong, integrated email and web security solutions and combined with ongoing employee training to help cut phishing off as a route to stolen credentials.
+This should be integrated with strong email, web and cloud application security solutions and combined with ongoing employee training to help cut phishing off as a route to stolen credentials.
 This is crucial to making a dent in ATO attacks targeted at your organisation in particular.

 As part of ongoing hygiene, security teams should also keep abreast of breached credentials databases to ensure their users don’t unknowingly become a risk.
 In addition, unusual login activity and other anomalous patterns of behaviour, such as attempts to access from irregular geos, should also be flagged across all SaaS applications.

-Defence365 Vlog: How do I protect my organization from account takeover in Office 365?
+Defence365 Vlog: How do I protect my organization from account takeover in Microsoft 365?